rohankmr414/anime-dl/README.md

 A simple script written in python to download anime from Gogoanime website.

-Provide the anime name to search and select the correct one form the list.
+Provide the anime name to search and select the correct one from the list.
 The script will download every episode of the anime automatically.

 ## Prerequisites